dmisol/flexatar-virtual-webcam/README.md

 3. **FlexatarSDK** supplies both **audio** and **video** tracks ensuring lipsyncing
 _We are planning to share the example of interfacing [pion](https://github.com/pion/webrtc) soon_

-### Making static images move
+### Scenario 3: Making static images "Magic"
+Like in Magic movies: a photo starts moving.
-Like in Majic movies.
-No need to fetch audio features and animate as above, animation pattern is enough.
+From the technical point of view: no need to fetch audio features and animate as above, animation pattern is enough.

 ## Other Solutions
 ### Browser Extension